alexa-samples/skill-sample-nodejs-zero-to-hero/09/README.md

 ## Diff

-1. **constants.js**: add reference to listScreen doc
+1. **constants.js**: add reference to listScreen doc (the APL doc with the celebrity list)
 2. **handler.js**: in CelebrityBirthdaysIntentHandler add calculation of age in results loop, APL doc rendering directive (explain datasource) and home card.
 Add TouchIntentHandler code and add it to module.exports.
-[Add celebrities as dynamic entities]
+[Add celebrities as dynamic entities + voice navigation]
 3. **index.js**: add handlers.TouchIntentHandler to handlers
-4. **localisation.js**: add LIST_ related string at bottom.
-[Fix help verbosity]
+4. **localisation.js**: add LIST_* related strings at the bottom of the file
 5. **util.js**: add convertBirthdateToYearsOld() function
-6. **listSampleDatasource.json**: add (not used)
+6. **listSampleDatasource.json**: add (not used, just to test in the APL authoring tool)
 7. **sampleBirthdayResponse.json**: add and show, place on designer
-8. **listScreen.json**: add and place on designer, explain it
+8. **listScreen.json**: add to project and show on APL authoring tool, explain it